Reviewed and updated: February 2019

-I do know that a lot of what I have written can easily be classified as weird (or crazy!) and had I gone straight from a self-orientated (“normal”) existence to my current state and could compare the two as alternatives, I would find it weird too.
+I do know that a lot of what I have written can easily be classified as weird, crazy or both and had I gone straight from a self-orientated ‘normal‘ existence to my current state and could compare the two as alternatives, I would find it weird too.
 However, for reasons I have discussed previously (the twilight/darkness – living in darkness analogy) I find nothing odd about my current situation.
 Indeed, the most challenging aspect of writing this book has been that unless I do some form of a before and after reality check, I now find nothing at all unusual about the way I see and react to the world.
 It all seems so ordinary that recording it brings no desire to share what is actually an interestingly altered state of being, for those who are curious about such things.

 What I experience is so simple and ordinary for me that it makes the endless written and verbal commentary on the subject seem distracting and over-thought.